Last updated: 25/11/2013

 Failure to comply with the law can lead to a penalty of up to

 £5,000 and six months imprisonment.

-Please note: You will need a licence to store
+Note: You will need a licence to store and sell

-and sell fireworks which is available from Cornwall Fire and Rescue
+fireworks which is available from Cornwall Fire and Rescue Service

 The changes to the law mean that some fireworks can only be